 And a few lines later:

 There is nothing else that needs to be done.
 Indeed, there is nothing else that can be done.
-And we have found the one – if we will let him lead us, let him teach us – that will accomplish the seeming impossible with us.
+And we have at last found the form of the one – if we will let him lead us, let him teach us – that will accomplish the seemingly impossible with us.